Eugene Bloch: Career and works

+Capture and death

-In 1940 Bloch was dismissed from his professorship following the anti-Jewish laws of the Vichy government and had to leave the École Normale Superieure.
+In 1940 Bloch was dismissed from his professorship following the anti-Jewish laws of the Vichy government and had to leave the École normale superieure.
 He was succeeded by Georges Bruhat.
 Bloch passed clandestinely to the "free zone", and worked in a laboratory of the University of Lyon.
 This was formalized in 1941 as an official assignment of the newly formed French National Centre for Scientific Research.
 When the German army invaded the Free Zone in 1942, Bloch attempted unsuccessfully to flee to Switzerland.
 He then hid under a false identity in the mountains of Savoy.
 The Gestapo found and arrested him at Allevard on 24 January 1944.
 He was deported from Bobigny station by Convoy no. 69 of 7 March 1944 and was murdered at the Auschwitz concentration camp.

+Honors

+The Three Physicists Prize is named after Abraham, Bruhat and Bloch; all three died in deportation in Nazi camps.